mpi-sws-rse/ltltalk-frontend/documentation/realiazibility.md

 robot world.
 Each definition contains a set of preconditions, constraints, and postconditions that must be met for the action to be considered "realizable."

+By default, an action that is not realizable will not execute (i.e., no partial execution); when qualifying actions with `strict`, if one action fails, none of the actions will execute.
+For example, `strict { A ; B ; C }` means that if any of the three actions fail, none of the others will execute.

 - `visit FIELD`
     ```
     preconditions: